therealdreg/ftdibrick/README.md

 #### Delta Offset

-We used an old technique called `delta offset` in which basically we can use EBP as a base offset and to allow data without breaking anything, because of this we can use the POC's as shellcodes if we want to.
+We used an old technique called `delta offset` in which basically we can use EBP as a base offset and to use our data without breaking anything, because of this we can use the POC's as shellcodes if we want to.

 DISCLAIMER: On Linux you need to run the process as root to execute the POCs!